minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-token.md

 ### Token retention

-A token should remain valid untilits no longer valid in any country:
+A token should remain valid until it's no longer valid in any country:
 * 96 hours after the sample time of the underlying test result.
 * One year after a vaccination event
 * One year after a positive test event